-This meat-free rice bowl recipe is made with a base of Minute® microwavable white rice topped with barbecue sauce coated tempeh ribs, corn and coleslaw.
+This meat-free rice bowl recipe is made with a base of Minute® Rice, then topped with barbecue sauce-coated tempeh ribs, corn and coleslaw.

-If you’re craving those delicious cookout flavors, why not make tasty meatless ribs with tempeh?
-Packed with plant-based protein and fluffy white rice, this fun rice dish is a BBQ in a bowl.
+If you’re craving delicious cookout flavors, why not make tasty meatless ribs with tempeh?
+Packed with plant-based protein and fluffy white rice, this fun dish is like a barbecue dinner in a bowl.

 Heat rice according to package directions.

-Brush tempeh “ribs” with barbecue sauce.
-Place in microwave-safe dish with frozen corn and microwave on High for 1 to 2 minutes or until heated through.
+Brush tempeh ribs with barbecue sauce.
+Place in a microwave-safe dish with frozen corn and microwave on HIGH for 1-2 minutes, or until heated through.

 Transfer rice to serving bowl; top with tempeh ribs and corn.

-In small bowl, toss coleslaw with 2 tbsp vinaigrette and place on top of ribs and corn.
+In a small bowl, toss coleslaw with 2 tbsp vinaigrette and place on top of ribs and corn.
 In same small bowl, toss cucumbers with remaining vinaigrette.
-Add quick “pickled” cucumbers on top of rice.
+Garnish rice with cucumbers.

 With dishes this delicious, it’s never been easier to incorporate meatless options into your mealtime routine!
-Switch things up by trying out a plant-based protein.
+Switch things up by trying out a plant-based protein, tonight.

 Originating in Indonesia, Tempeh is made from cooked, fermented, and molded soybeans.
 For an extra boost of protein, look for varieties that contain ingredients like whole grain brown rice, quinoa, or flax seeds.

-Taste: As it is fermented, it boasts an earthy, almost mushroom-like flavor.
+Taste: As it is fermented, tempeh boasts an earthy, almost mushroom-like flavor.
 It has a nutty but neutral flavor, so it goes well with a variety of seasonings and sauces.

-Texture: Chewy yet firm, it holds up when marinated and then grilled or fried, making it ideal for BBQ dishes like this rice bowl.
+Texture: Chewy yet firm, tempeh holds up when marinated and then grilled or fried, making it ideal for barbecue dishes like this rice bowl.

-Storage: Tempeh can be stored for up to seven days in the fridge, but remember that it continues to ferment and the flavor becomes richer, which is not necessarily a bad thing!
+Storage: Tempeh can be stored for up to 7 days in the fridge.
+Just keep in mind that it continues to ferment and the flavor becomes richer as it sits.

-Taste: Tofu is virtually flavorless, instead absorbing the flavors of the dish.
+Taste: Tofu is virtually flavorless, so it absorbs the flavors of the dish it is used in.

-Storage: Keep it hydrated; you can store uncooked tofu in a sealed container, immersed in water, for up to 3 days.
-If you change the water everyday, you can extend the freshness!
+Storage: Keep tofu hydrated!
+You can store uncooked tofu in a sealed container, immersed in water, for up to 3 days.
+If you change the water everyday, you can extend the freshness.
 Cooked tofu can also be refrigerated for up to 3 days.
-You could also freeze firm or extra firm tofu for up to three months.
+You could also freeze firm or extra firm tofu for up to 3 months.